rust-lang/book/nostarch/chapter20.md

 `OutlinePrint` trait will work only for types that also implement `Display` and provide the functionality that `OutlinePrint` needs.
 We can do that in the trait definition by specifying `OutlinePrint: Display`.
 This technique is similar to adding a trait bound to the trait.
-Listing 19-22 shows an implementation of the `OutlinePrint` trait.
+Listing 20-23 shows an implementation of the `OutlinePrint` trait.

-Filename: src/main.rs
+src/main.rs

 ```
 use std::fmt;